My Art-Making Manifesto

 Talk about the absolute best way to get started on anything.

-Every drawing, painting, and vessel is a reminder of God’s faithfulness in helping me put to death my self-worship and negative self-talk.
+Every drawing, painting, and vessel is a reminder of God’s faithfulness.
+He helps me put to death my self-worship and reminds me to rest in His ability to use imperfect things for His glory.

 …no matter how bad it is!